AI Keyboards vs. Traditional Keyboards in 2026

 5. Educational discounts make premium AI keyboards more accessible to students

 "The economics increasingly favor AI keyboards for anyone who writes extensively," notes technology economist Dr. Alisha Patel.
-"For occasional typists, traditional keyboards remain the more cost-effective option, but for professionals whose workflow centers on writing, the productivity gains from AI assistance typically outweigh the subscription costs."
+"For occasional typists, traditional keyboards remain the more cost-effective option, but for professionals whose workflow centers on writing, the productivity gains from AI assistance typically outweigh the subscription costs.
+What we've seen in 2026 is a tipping point where AI keyboard features have become table stakes rather than premium differentiators."

 Integration and Compatibility Issues